 As one goes through the training, you are tested on three things on four separate occasions:

 Once you past the first test, the requirements get more difficult.
-To become a fully qualified sentinel you must pass the 4th test.
+To become a fully qualified sentinel you must pass four rounds of the test.
 Here are the requirements:

 1. Uniform: You may have 2 minor infractions and no major infractions.
 A minor infraction is if any one item on your uniform is more than 1/64″ out of place.
 There are more than 100 points on inspection.
 Think of it as taking a test at school, a 97 is a failing grade.
 There has NEVER been a 100 given.